 For some reason, once I graduated college, I got it into my head that I was no longer allowed to buy used furniture.
-Second-hand furniture was something only college kids bought, not working, burgeoning young adults!
+Second-hand furniture was something only college kids bought on Craigslist, not working, burgeoning young adults!

 Of course, there are a lot of tricks and strategies you should employ to make sure you get the most out of the used furniture world.
 Read on for our complete guide to how to buy second-hand furniture!